Volunteering with KNP

-- Collaboration: This involves working with area services organizations to resolve specific needs in the region.
+- Partnering: This involves working with area services organizations to resolve specific needs in the region.
 A great example of collaboration was our Victory Garden Revival program in May 2020.
 KNP worked with Spring Ledge Farm, Colby Sawyer College, the New London Hospital and The Kearsarge Food Hub at Sweet Beet Market to help address food security during the pandemic.

 Spring Ledge grew and donated 250 vegetable seed trays.
 Shovels and gardening gloves were donated.
 Volunteers bagged compost to go with the trays and delivered them to essential workers at the hospital and area families with food needs so that they could plant gardens and grow their own food.